LanceSerrano16/LanceSerrano16.github.io/README.md

 					<section class="spotlight style1 orient-left content-align-left image-position-center onscroll-image-fade-in">
 						<div class="content">
 							<h2>My dreams and ambitions</h2>
-							<p> I plan to become a chef or if not a nurse and I want to help my family by being successful and having a stable and good career.
-I will strive hard and study hard to achieve what I want to become because as my favorite saying goes "nothing worthwhile ever comes easy." so we need to work hard and attract to achieve something that we want to achieve.</p>
+							<p> My dream job is to become a Game Developer and a Entrepreneur because I enjoy it.
+I want to make my parents proud before its too late because in life you never know what happens next so always put your all into it. .</p>

 						</div>
 						<div class="image">